 - International fund transfers

-Read the tariff information of each payment service provider carefully.
+Read the plan information of each payment service provider carefully.

 An online shop offering search by products, filters, payment page, personal account, etc. will require a higher-performance server as compared with an online business card or a media outlet, which is why additional expenses will be needed for the online shop hosting.